-Diversity & Inclusion Are Core Values
+Diversity, Equity & Inclusion Are Core Values

 Greenbaum, Rowe, Smith & Davis LLP is committed to providing exceptional legal services, delivered by an organization that reflects and celebrates the unique viewpoints and goals of the clients and communities we serve.
-This core value is defined by our dedication to enhancing and advancing diversity and inclusion throughout the firm.
+This core value is defined by our dedication to enhancing and advancing diversity, equity and inclusion throughout the firm.

 We are committed to leading by example to ensure that the profession of law reflects the society in which we operate.
 To achieve this objective, we must embrace and cultivate diversity, equity, and inclusion as intrinsic priorities empowered by action.
 From our perspective, it is incumbent upon the profession of law, including our firm, to dynamically shift in strategy, mindset and practice.

 Our enduring mission is to identify, develop and champion talent from a diversity of backgrounds and experiences, regardless of race, ethnicity, nationality, age, gender, religion, disability, marital status, or sexual orientation.
-We are inspired to nurture a professional environment enriched by a culture of inclusion, to the benefit of each individual touched by the firm.
+We are inspired to nurture a professional environment enriched by a culture of equity and inclusion, to the benefit of each individual touched by the firm.

-Our Diversity & Inclusion Team
+Our Diversity, Equity & Inclusion Team

-The D&I Team meets regularly, and in collaboration with firm management and administration, to ensure that adequate resources are allocated to the strategic advancement and implementation of a broad range of diversity initiatives.
-The D&I Team’s work is bolstered by the efforts of several dedicated focus groups, which concentrate on the recruitment and retention of talent, on community engagement and outreach, and on the promotion of women’s initiatives.
+The DE&I Team meets regularly, and in collaboration with firm management and administration, to ensure that adequate resources are allocated to the strategic advancement and implementation of a broad range of diversity initiatives.
+The DE&I Team’s work is bolstered by the efforts of several dedicated focus groups, which concentrate on the recruitment and retention of talent, on community engagement and outreach, and on the promotion of women’s initiatives.

 - Exposing the firm’s members to the thought leadership of external diversity experts who provide training and share insights on issues related to diversity, equity and inclusion.
-All attorneys at the firm are required to participate in mandatory online D&I education as a component of this initiative.
+All attorneys at the firm are required to participate in mandatory online DE&I education as a component of this initiative.

 - Adopting professional development strategies that sustain a fully transparent and equitable attorney performance assessment and advancement process to ensure the firm’s appreciation of the unique talents and skills imbued in each attorney.
 This includes the implementation of a structured individual mentoring program that encourages more experienced attorneys to assist less experienced lawyers by providing substantive work product assessments and supporting career advancement through increasingly challenging assignments.